-Staff are trained on the delivery of Relationships education as part of their induction and it is included in our continuing professional development calendar.
+Staff are trained on the delivery of Relationships Education as part of their induction and it is included in our continuing professional development calendar.

-The Subject leaders in partnership with the inclusion managers across the Bridges Federation will also invite visitors from outside the school, such as school nurses or health professionals, to provide support and training to staff.
-The sessions delivered by outside visitors will be consistent with our policy on Relationships education.
+The Subject leaders in partnership with the curriculum leads and inclusion managers across the Bridges Federation will also invite visitors from outside the school, such as health professionals, to provide support and training to staff.
+The sessions delivered by outside visitors will be consistent with our policy on Relationships Education.